• Skip to primary navigation

 What Other Equipment Will You Need?

-One of the most important stuff that makes plasma cutters work is air.
-Airflow is essential to the workings of a plasma cutter.
 With clean pressurized air, the accuracy and overall performance of the plasma cutter are improved.
 Aside from the better performance, using air eases the stress on your consumables, making them last longer and saving you money.

 If you find a plasma cutter that comes with pressurized air, that is fine.
 A growing majority of quality plasma cutters come with their air compressor.
 However, most of them still rely on shop air.